-2.7 Registration and Eligibility for End of Semester Examinations
+2.11 Registration and Eligibility for End of Semester Examinations

-- 2.7.1 At the beginning of each semester, each student in any programme of study shall be required to register.
+- 2.11.1 At the beginning of each semester, each student in any programme of study shall be required to register.
 Registration shall be subject to payment of tuition fee and fulfilling any other obligations as provided for by the Academy.
-Every person registered as a student at the Academy shall be deemed to be also registered for the appropriate examinations in his/her programme of study. - 2.7.2 A student pursuing any programme at the Academy shall be eligible for examination on the condition that he/she: - i) Has paid tuition fees in respective semester and does not owe other financial dues. - ii) Has passed continuous assessment as defined in Regulation 2.3. - iii) Has attained a minimum attendance of 80% of the time allocated to each module in that semester. - iv) Has not been barred by any lawful order or law. - 2.7.3 Only a student who meets the examination eligibility criteria under regulation 2.7.2 (i), 2.7.2 (ii), 2.7.2 (iii) and 2.7.2 (iv) shall be allowed to sit for examinations. - 2.7.4 If a student fails to meet the conditions set under regulation 2.7.2(i), 2.7.2 (ii), 2.7.2 (iii) and 2.7.2 (iv) he/she shall not be allowed to sit for examinations and shall have to repeat module(s) in the respective semester or repeat a semester depending on the circumstances.
+Every person registered as a student at the Academy shall be deemed to be also registered for the appropriate examinations in his/her programme of study. - 2.11.2 A student pursuing any programme at the Academy shall be eligible for examination on the condition that he/she: - Has paid tuition fees in respective semester and does not owe other financial dues. - ii) Has passed continuous assessment as defined in Regulation 2.3. - iii) Has attained a minimum attendance of 80% of the time allocated to each module in that semester. - iv) Has not been barred by any lawful order or law. - 2.11.3 Only a student who meets the examination eligibility criteria under regulation 2.11.2 (i), 2.11.2 (ii), 2.11.2 (iii) and 2.11.2 (iv) shall be allowed to sit for examinations. - 2.11.4 If a student fails to meet the conditions set under regulation 2.11.2 (i), 2.11.2 (ii), 2.11.2 (iii) and 2.11.2 (iv) he/she shall not be allowed to sit for examinations and shall have to repeat module(s) in the respective

-2.7.5 When a student, who has been barred, enters the examination room and sits for examinations, his/her results in that paper/exam shall be declared null and void.
+- semester or repeat a semester depending on the circumstances. - 2.11.5 When a student, who has been barred, enters the examination room and sits for examinations, his/her results in that paper/examination shall be declared null and void.
 Such a candidate shall be discontinued from studies.

-2.8 Postponement of End of Semester Examinations/Studies
+2.12 Postponement of End of Semester Examinations/Studies

-- 2.8.1 A student may in extenuating circumstances approved by the Deputy Rector (Academic) postpone examinations or studies. - 2.8.2 The student shall report the matter in writing, as soon as is practical, to the Deputy Rector through the Head of Department.
-Such a report shall be accompanied with supporting documents. - 2.8.3 No student shall postpone examinations without a written permission from the Deputy Rector. - 2.8.4 A student may be allowed to postpone studies for a reason, which in the opinion of the Deputy Rector is strong enough to prevent one from pursuing studies effectively.
+- 2.12.1 A student may in extenuating circumstances approved by the Deputy Rector (Academic) postpone examinations or studies. - 2.12.2 The student shall report the matter in writing, as soon as is practical, to the Deputy Rector (Academic) through the Head of Department and the Dean of Faculty.
+Such a report shall be accompanied with supporting documents. - 2.12.3 No student shall postpone examinations without a written permission from the Deputy Rector (Academic).
+Postponement without written permission shall be regarded as having absconded the examinations, hence shall be required to repeat the respective semester. - 2.12.4 A student may be allowed to postpone studies for a reason, which in the opinion of the Deputy Rector (Academic) is strong enough to prevent one from pursuing studies effectively.
 Such postponement shall be for a semester or an academic year as the case may be.
 The maximum period for a student to postpone studies shall be two academic years.
-Otherwise he/she shall have to start the programme afresh. - 2.8.5 A student may be allowed to postpone examinations/studies on medical grounds provided that the postponement has been recommended by a registered medical practitioner from a registered or recognised hospital and approved by the Deputy Rector.
-With the exception of emergency cases, such requests must be submitted to the Deputy Rector or Principal at least forty-eight (48) hours before commencement of a respective examination. - 2.8.6 Re-admission of a student who has postponed studies on medical grounds is subject to a recommendation by a registered medical practitioner and approval of the Deputy Rector or Principal.
-Where practical, such a student shall be allowed to continue with his or her studies from the point at which he or she was when he/she felt sick.
+Otherwise, he/she shall have to start the programme afresh. - 2.12.5 A student may be allowed to postpone examinations/studies on medical grounds provided that the postponement has been recommended by a registered medical practitioner from a registered or recognised hospital and approved by the Deputy Rector (Academic).
+With the exception of emergency cases, such requests must be submitted to the Deputy Rector (Academic) at least forty-eight (48) hours before commencement of a respective examination. - 2.12.6 Re-admission of a student who has postponed studies on medical grounds is subject to a recommendation by a registered medical practitioner and approval of the Deputy Rector (Academic).
+Where practical, such a student shall be allowed to continue with his/her studies from the point at which he or she was when he/she felt sick.